Bug report #21556

 The query you quoted is used "use estimated table parameters" option is enabled in the connection ui - otherwise the envelope is queried (see source:src/providers/mssql/qgsmssqlprovider.cpp#L710)

-#4 Updated by Andy Gio about 5 years ago
+#4 Updated by Andy Gio over 5 years ago

 Thanks for your reply.
 You're right.